IRL-CT/badrobotsIRL/README.md

 ### Pose Features & Estimation

 The OpenPose toolkit and the BODY_25 model were used to obtain keypoints of the participant's body features and required video file path as input and a JSON file path to store the output.
-The JSON files were parsed and converted into CSV files listing pose features per frame for each video file.
+The JSON files were parsed and converted into CSV files listing pose features per frame for each video file with this script: [parse_openpose.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/parse_openpose.py).

 The following was executed in the command line interface to return a JSON file of 25 keypoints per frame:
 ```
 bin\OpenPoseDemo.exe --video {input_video_file_path} --write_json {output_file_path}
 ```

 #### Feature Exclusion

 Only upper body keypoints were relevant to the video dataset so the lower body keypoints (mid hip, right hip, left hip, right knee, left knee, right ankle, left ankle, right big toe, left big toe, right small toe, left small toe, right heel, left heel) were removed during preprocessing.
-The Python script used to exclude lower body features is found here: [feature_exclusion.py](https://github.com/shannon-jliu/badrobotsIRL/blob/main/preprocessing/feature_exclusion.py).
+The Python script used to exclude lower body features is found here: [feature_exclusion.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/feature_exclusion.py).
 Required input for the script includes the directory path to the directory holding all participant CSV files and a CSV file path for each participant to store output.

 Final pose feature list:
 ```